SportPesa: Formula 1

 On 13 February 2019, it was announced that SportPesa became the new title sponsor for the Racing Point F1 Team for the 2019 season.
 The team was officially entered as SportPesa Racing Point F1 Team finishing the season in 7th place with 73 points.

 SportPesa Super Cup

 In June 2016, SportPesa announced the first SportPesa Super Cup, an eight-team football knockout tournament that featured four teams each from Kenya and Tanzania.
 The first edition was held in Tanzania where Kenya's Gor Mahia FC emerged the tournament winner.
 The Winner of the SportPesa Super Cup played Everton FC on 13 July 2017 in the most successful football event in East Africa ever.

 Recognition and awards

 In 2016, SportPesa won the Best African Sponsorship Award at the Discovery Sports Industry Awards (DSIA).
 In 2017, was recognized as a Superbrand, placed 13th in the ranking of the best companies in Kenya.
+In 2025, SportPesa Tanzania was named Best Sports Betting Brand in Africa at the Best Brand Africa Awards.